Climbing Wall Instructor Training

-The Climbing Wall Instructor is the nationally recognised award that covers the skills required to safely supervise climbers on purpose built artificial walls and boulders.
+The Climbing Wall Instructor is the nationally recognised qualification that covers the skills required to safely supervise climbers on purpose built artificial walls and boulders.

 The course is suitable for climbers who want to work with groups in the outdoor sector, schools or in the voluntary sector.
 It is also useful for individual climbers who want to expand their knowledge and become safer climbers, demonstrating climbing good practice.

 At the end of the course you will receive detailed feedback on any areas that you may need to improve on together with an action plan and a realistic timetable to assessment.